ephemeraHQ/frensday/src/prompts/tasks/earl.md

 Feel free to chat with any of us – we're here to make your frENSday amazing!

 If you need any information about the event or our speakers, just ask me.
 I'm always happy to help! 📣 You are now subscribed to event updates.
-To unsubscribe, send `stop`
+To unsubscribe, send `stop`.